tetsuo/tetsuo.github.io/articles/fp-denotational.md

 cover_title: Thinking in Haskell
 tags: haskell,tutorial
 published: 2023-05-30T12:41:00
-updated: 2025-05-17T13:37:00
+updated: 2025-05-30T13:37:00
 ---

-> This post introduces the basics of denotational semantics and how it provides a mathematical framework for reasoning about program correctness in Haskell.
+> The basics of denotational semantics and how it provides a mathematical framework for reasoning about program correctness in Haskell.

-In Haskell, a **function** is a fixed mapping between inputs (arguments) and their corresponding values.
+In Haskell, a function is a fixed mapping between inputs (arguments) and their corresponding values.
 Here is an example demonstrating the Fibonacci sequence.

 ```haskell
 fib :: Integer -> Integer